urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 ### Ring Library

 The `%base` desk of ship includes a `ring.hoon` library for ring signatures.
-This implementation verifies signatures again a ship's most recent keys, which may cause problems verifying old polls if group members rotate their keys.
+This implementation verifies signatures against a ship's most recent keys, which may cause problems verifying old polls if group members rotate their keys.
 To solve this, here is a slightly modified version that takes a ship's `life` (key revision) as an additional argument: